jmbluethner/lama/README.md

 - A Webserver (I tested on Apache2)
 - A valid PHP installation (I tested on 7.3)
 - A SQL Database
-- The LAMA-SP Plugin installed on your CS:GO Server
 ## Install
 - Go to your Webservers Filepath (Apache default /var/www/html)
 ```sh